kputrajaya/botc/tutorial.md

 ## Ending the Game

 When you wish to end the game, click the **"Reset"** button on the bottom.
-This will reset the app and you can start a new game.
+This will reset the data so you can start a new game.